Fekide/strapi-plugin-translate/README.md

 - Configure which field types are translated
   - standard text fields and nested components by default
   - The translation of Markdown using DeepL works relatively well but is not perfect.
 Watch out especially if you have links in Markdown that could be changed by translation
-  - uid fields are not translated by default because they might not result in the same translation as the attatched field -> saving is prevented in the conent manager anyway until you change the slug again
+  - **uid fields are not translated** by default because they might not result in the same translation as the attached field -> saving is prevented in the conent manager anyway until you change the slug again
 - Fields that are marked as not translated in the content-type settings will not be translated

 ## (Current) Limitations: